elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

 With Ecto we can run queries in different prefixes using a single pool of database connections.
 For databases engines such as Postgres, Ecto's prefix [maps to Postgres' DDL schemas](https://www.postgresql.org/docs/current/static/ddl-schemas.html).
 For MySQL, each prefix is a different database on its own.

 Query prefixes may be useful in different scenarios.
-For example, multi tenant apps running on Postgres would define multiple prefixes, usually one per client, under a single database.
-The idea is that prefixes will provide data isolation between the different users of the application, guaranteeing either globally or at the data level that queries and commands act on a specific prefix.
+For example, multi tenant apps running on PostgreSQL would define multiple prefixes, usually one per client, under a single database.
+The idea is that prefixes will provide data isolation between the different users of the application, guaranteeing either globally or at the data level that queries and commands act on a specific tenants.

 Prefixes may also be useful on high-traffic applications where data is partitioned upfront.
 For example, a gaming platform may break game data into isolated partitions, each named after a different prefix.
 A partition for a given player is either chosen at random or calculated based on the player information.

-While query prefixes were designed with the two scenarios above in mind, they may also be used in other circumstances, which we will explore throughout this guide.
-All the examples below assume you are using Postgres.
+Given each tenant has its own database structure, multi tenancy with query prefixes is expensive to setup.
+For example, migrations have to run individually for each prefix.
+Therefore this approach is useful when there is a limited or a slowly growing number of tenants.

+Let's get started.
+Note all the examples below assume you are using PostgreSQL.
 Other databases engines may require slightly different solutions.

 ## Connection prefixes